Berghuis v. Thompkins: Legal views and responses

 Responses to the ruling were divided with a significant number of commentators focusing upon the erosion of Miranda, and others commenting upon the impact of the case on terrorism suspect interviews—a topic where Congress had recently attempted to legislate.

 Cornell Law School professor Sherry F. Colb's discussion of the decision at Findlaw.com was one of the former.
 She called the decision "an alarming break with the philosophy of Miranda v.
 Arizona [that] leaves that decision to stand as an arbitrary disclosure requirement, rather than the protection against coercive interrogation that it was originally crafted to be".
 The author noted the purpose of Miranda was to address psychologically pressured interviews and that it had noted that adequate protection was essential in order "to dispel the compulsion inherent in custodial surroundings".
 The Miranda decision was intended to prevent coercion, not merely to require a "disclosure of legal facts".
 The present decision "allow[ed] a waiver of the right to occur after interrogation had commenced, through a response to that interrogation".
 As a result, two subtly different meanings of "right to remain silent" could be construed, and a suspect who was (in the words of Miranda v.
-Arizona) "vulnerable, unassertive, and in need of protection"—precisely the kind of suspect Miranda aimed at protecting—would be left unaware:
+Arizona) "vulnerable, unassertive, and in need of protection"—precisely the kind of suspect Miranda aimed at protecting—would be left unaware "that one must utter magic words to go from possessing only one of these rights (to remain silent while interrogation takes place) to possessing the other right (to avoid interrogation altogether).
+In that way, according to Colb, Berghuis transformed Miranda's guarantee of rights into a trap.

-A joint Amicus Curiae brief on behalf of the National Association of Criminal Defense Lawyers and American Civil Liberties Union cautioned similarly:

-Steven Shapiro, legal director of the ACLU, stated on similar lines in The Wall Street Journal online edition, that Berghuis "seriously undermines" Miranda, in which the court had "recognized that a suspect in police custody can be worn down by prolonged questioning and other interrogation tactics".

-UC Berkeley law professor John Yoo responded in a matching article in the same publication, that the court's view provides interpretive guidance when a suspect says nothing for an extended period.
-More significantly (he wrote), it symbolizes and parallels the Obama administration's favoring of the "terrorism-as-crime" pre-2001 paradigm over the "terrorism-as-war" paradigm of the Bush era.
-(See anti-terrorism legislation and Bush Doctrine) This perspective could influence terrorism cases, when the opponents were declared to be at war, since "interrogation would seek actionable intelligence to stop attacks, not confessions for use in civilian trials".
-Yoo concluded that the court's "new flexibility" would perhaps allow it to "ease the burden" on military, intelligence and police" and permit "more [flexible responses to] terrorism within the criminal-justice paradigm, though at the expense of weakening the civil rights of all Americans".
-The present ruling might clarify that Miranda was not relevant where information was not being collected for use at a trial.
-As such it might act in mitigation of "weak anti-terrorism policies".
+UC Berkeley law professor John Yoo, author of the Torture Memos for the Bush Administration, responded in a matching article in the same publication.
+Yoo said Berghuis provided interpretive guidance when a suspect says nothing for an extended period.
+More significantly, he wrote, Berghuis symbolized and paralleled the Obama administration's favoring of the pre-2001 "terrorism-as-crime" paradigm over the "terrorism-as-war" paradigm of the Bush era.
+(See anti-terrorism legislation and Bush Doctrine).
+Yoo predicted that this perspective could influence terrorism cases when the opponents were declared to be at war because "interrogation would seek actionable intelligence to stop attacks, not confessions for use in civilian trials".
+Yoo concluded that the court's "new flexibility" might allow it to "ease the burden" on military, intelligence and police" by permitting "more [flexible responses to] terrorism within the criminal-justice paradigm, though at the expense of weakening the civil rights of all Americans."
+Yoo speculated that Berghuis may have clarified that Miranda was not relevant where information was not being collected for use at a trial, allowing it to act in mitigation of "weak anti-terrorism policies."